Being in an affair is like being addicted to crack cocaine. It can be really tough to kick the addiction.

 If you have ever watched the TV show “Intervention,” then you know that an addict’s behavior affects other people to the point where they just can’t take it anymore and these other people need to step in and try to convince the addict to get help.

 After writing this (to me anyways), it seems like I’m all over the place with this post.
-If that is the case, I apologize, but I wanted to firstly, give you some information and resources about affair addiction.
+For that I apologize, but I wanted to firstly, give you some information and resources about affair addiction.
 Secondly, I wanted to try and get across my opinion that it’s okay for you to say that you’re just not going to take it anymore.

 You don’t deserve to go through the emotional and physical hell while your spouse continues to “get high.”
 And quite frankly, you might be to the point where you don’t have anything else to lose anyways.